-This recipe is a French variation on Japanese chazuke which, essentially, is half rice bowl, half tea.
+This recipe is a French variation on Japanese chazuke which is basically half rice bowl, half tea.
 My take is meant to symbolize the transition from winter into spring.
 The tea represents the melting snow, bamboo rice is the green shoots, and mushrooms are…well, the mushrooms.
 You don’t need to be as theatrical as I am though.
 This dish is super customizable and great for using up whatever you have lying around the kitchen.
 It’s best served with leftover rice, but freshly cooked is fine.
 If using leftover rice, make sure you reheat it in the microwave otherwise it will cool down the dish.
 Green tea is traditionally poured over the rice, but you can use other mild, non-black teas.
 For more flavor use chicken, vegetable, or in my case, mushroom broth.
 The topping options are endless: eggs, fish, pickles, beans, leftover veggies, herbs, sauces…the fridge is your limit!
 Enjoy as a snack, lite dinner, or complete meal.

 12 oz dried porcini mushrooms